rightedges/japanese-maple-book/combined.md

 ## Key Features & Seasonal Interest
 - **Spring**: Emerge as neon lemon-lime fans, often brushed with soft apricot-orange at the margins.
-- **Summer**: Maintains a saturated chartreuse with striking red upright seeds ("samaras") providing a stunning contrast.
+- **Summer**: Maintains a saturated chartreuse with striking red upright seeds ("samaras) providing a stunning contrast.
 - **Fall & Winter**: Transitions through a "halo" effect to fiery orange and gold.
 Pale grey bark and tiered horizontal branching define its winter presence.

 ## Garden Use & Care